-On our little slice of country living, we have a variety of breeds that lay their own version of a “country egg”.
+On our little slice of country living, we have happy hens.
+The hens consist of a variety of breeds that lay their own version of a “country egg”.
 When I was growing up, chickens lived on farms.
 If you wanted to visit a farm, you had to drive way out to the country.
-It was always a good day spent in the country.
+A day spent in the country was a good day.

 In the country, the air is fresh.
-Farm animals for your viewing pleasure, chickens to chase, barns to play in and wide open fields to run.
-Great place to visit but I didn’t want to live there.
+Farm animals for your viewing pleasure and happy hens to chase.
+Chasing hens is allowed, you would never want to chase a rooster, happy or otherwise.
+Barns to play in and wide open fields to run.
+Great place to visit but even as a child I didn’t want to live there.

-He built the chicken condo around our muscadine vines.
-He enclosed the condo with a chicken wire roof for the vines to attach and to protect the hens.
+Grill Man built the chicken condo around our muscadine vines.
+He enclosed the condo with a chicken wire roof for the vines to attach and to protect our soon to be happy hens.
+Hens have lots of predators.
+The roof offers protection from most of them.
 Then all we had to do was wait for the vines to grow and the eggs to lay.

-Our chickens love the condo.
+Our happy hens love the condo.
 The vines love the chicken fertilizer.
-The muscadine vines provide plenty of shade from the sun for the happy hens.
+The muscadine vines give plenty of shade from the sun for the happy hens.
 I love the muscadines and eggs from my happy hens.
 It’s a very symbiotic relationship.

 I have learned to make great use of the muscadines.
 During the season, I juice regularly and freeze grapes for later.
 Fresh muscadine juice tastes like no other and provides a burst of energy.
-The grape is loaded with reservatrol and other health benefits.
+The grape contains reservatrol and includes other health benefits.
 The jelly and pepper jelly it produces has a flavor all its own.

 2 1/2 cups muscadines